schappim/mBot-Gitbook/section-1-chapter-5-quick-demonstration.md

 ---

-Now that your mBot is assembled, how about your take it for a ride?
+Now that your mBot is assembled, how about you take it for a ride?
 You don't have to do any programming at all, because the mBot comes with demonstration programs already installed, out of the box.
 To play with them, you will need your mBot infrared remote control and the fold-out sheet of paper with the black line printed on it that is included in the kit.

 Let's start with the first demonstration mode: remote control car!